3-manifolds/Sage_macOS/README.rst

 running on the system.)

-The disk image includes an Installer package which creates an executable bash script named /usr/local/bin/sage that can be used to run sage from a shell or script.
-It also installs Jupyter kernel descriptions in a standard location in /usr/local to enable other Jupyter applications to use the Sage kernel.
+The disk image includes an Installer package which creates an executable script ``/usr/local/bin/sage`` that can be used to start sage from a shell or script.
+It also installs Jupyter kernel specifications in a standard location in /usr/local to enable other Jupyter applications to use the Sage kernel.

 The sage script does not support the -i option, because installing